KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 ---
-title: Setting Uup a system for packaging
+title: Setting up a system for packaging
 description:
 icon:
 weight: 10